theKashey/react-imported-component/README.md

 When you will execute this command - all `imports` among your codebase would be found and extracted to a file provided.
 This will gave ability to orchestrate code-splitting later.

+If you need to search inside more that one top-level directory - just define more command, saving information into more than one target file.

 > The current implementation will discover and use all `imports`, even // commented ones

 ## 3. Start using `imported`, `lazy` or `useImported`